bchabrier/domoja/README.md

 - GET /devices/{id}: Retrieves a device
 - POST /devices/{id}: Sends a command to a device
 - GET /pages: Retrieves the list of pages
-- GET /app: Retrieves the app data
+- GET /app: Retrieve the app data
-- POST /app/demo-mode: Sets the app demo mode
+- POST /app/demo-mode: Set the app demo mode

 [//]: # (apiList END)